 The first week of spring in New England has given rise to some doubt that winter isn’t quite done with us.
 Despite the current frigid temperatures and a March blizzard, spring is showing signs of emergence, with the sun observed higher in the sky and stretching longer into each day.

-According to the Five Elements Theory, a Chinese philosophy used to describe interactions and relationships between things, each element has it’s own characteristics and associations with a different aspect of nature.
+According to the Five Elements Theory, a Chinese philosophy used to describe interactions and relationships between things, each element has its own characteristics and associations with a different aspect of nature.
 Spring corresponds with the wood element; having been nourished by the water element of winter, wood can now emerge and grow.
 We can nourish this wood energy by practicing yoga postures that stimulate the liver and gallbladder meridians, which are the organs associated with this element.
 These meridians are located on the inner and outer lines of the body, and this month’s sequence was created specifically to create seasonal balance.
-It’s important to note that while our intention may be to nourish the wood energy, we want to engage in a physical practice that targets all lines of the body, stimulating all the meridians to bring the body into balance.

 As you practice this sequence, pay close attention to the subtle nuances of the Qi moving through the tissues, softening and spreading through the entire body.
 Allow the mind to explore the intentions or goals you may have.
 Stay open and receptive as you develop the capacity to see clearly and directly all that your heart desires, fostering this expansive and creative wood energy.